 Once you have been approved, all your normal Pins are converted into Rich Pins.
 I noticed a steady increase in traffic from Pinterest within a week of getting accepted into the Rich Pins program.
 With regular posting and Rich Pins support, you can easily boost your traffic from Pinterest.

 Design And Pin Vertical Images

-Unlike Facebook and Twitter, vertical images perform the best in Pinterest.
+Unlike Facebook and Twitter, vertical images perform the best on Pinterest.
 It has been found that the best aspect ratio for Pinterest images is 2:3 or 1:3.5, with a minimum width of 600 pixels.
 You can use a free tool like Canva to create awesome images and graphics for pinning.
-Though I myself haven’t properly implemented this tip yet, I have heard from multiple sources that vertical images works the best for them on Pinterest.
+Though I myself haven’t properly implemented this tip yet, I have heard from multiple sources that vertical images work the best for them on Pinterest.
 Very soon, I will also be adding new Pinterest optimized images and graphics to my blog.

 Here’s an up-to-date guide on social media image sizes from Sprout Social which you might find handy when designing social media banners and graphics.
 You won’t be needing it if you’re using Canva.

 Make sure your Pins are optimized for SEO by including proper details, keywords, positive vibes and call-to-actions along with your pin.
 Here are some tips for you to create the perfect pin description –